Vizzuality/front-end-code-challenge/README.md

 ![additional-text](assets/images/additional-text.png)

 **2)** The client wants to be able to sort the layers.
-As he has a handler designed on the left side of each layer item, could you add a functionality of drag and drop to be able to sort the layers?
+As the legend has a handler designed on the left side of each layer item, could you add a functionality of drag and drop to be able to sort the layers?
 Also, you should expose a function `onChangeOrder` with the new ids sorted.

 **3)** You may notice that there are 4 layers inside the `data.json`.
 The last one has a timeline config with the following values: